Efforts at having a well-structured money market on course – Govt

 Source: 3 News

-“To this end, Government has appointed Bond Market Specialists (BMS) from within the Primary Dealers and licensed investment dealers to conduct Government’s bond market operations.
+“To this end, the government has appointed Bond Market Specialists (BMS) from within the Primary Dealers and licensed investment dealers to conduct Government’s bond market operations.
 This reform is expected to help improve the efficiency and transparency of the Ghana Fixed Income Market (GFIM).

 “The erstwhile PDs in good standing will continue to be the exclusive counterparts of Government in the auction of ONLY Treasury bills while the BMS shall conduct the issuance of securities with tenor of 2-years and above.
 All dealers (PDs and BMS) will be required to comply with primary market requirements and responsibilities, conducts and obligations and notices as may be determined by Government.”